-- 1. The Group will ensure, so far as reasonably practicable, the health and safety of employees and others undertaking work, by ensuring that appropriate systems are in place, responsibilities appropriately defined, and managers and supervisors receive training and resources they need to carry out their WHS responsibilities. - 2.
+- The Group will ensure, so far as reasonably practicable, the health and safety of employees and others undertaking work, by ensuring that appropriate systems are in place, responsibilities appropriately defined, and managers and supervisors receive training and resources they need to carry out their WHS responsibilities. - 2.
 Managers and Team Leaders are to act to ensure: - a.
-This policy is implemented in their area of control - Safe systems of work and WHS procedures and guidelines are implemented locally, risks are managed so far as is reasonably practicable and that they strive for continuous safety improvement
+This policy is implemented in their area of control - b.
+Safe systems of work and WHS procedures and guidelines are implemented locally, risks are managed so far as is reasonably practicable and that they strive for continuous safety improvement - c.
+Employees and other undertaking work are supervised and receive the instruction, information and training necessary to safely perform their duties

-Document Ref: RG WHS Management Plan Individual Build Version: 03 Page: Page 57 of 70 Owner: WHS Manager Date of Issue: July 2019
+Document Ref: RG WHS Management Plan Individual Build Version: 05 Page: Page 40 of 52 Owner: WHS Manager Date of Issue : Oct 2021

-- c.
-Employees and other undertaking work are supervised and receive the instruction, information and training necessary to safely perform their duties - d.
+- d.
 Meaningful consultation takes place with employees, their representatives and others on WHS issues - e.
 Workplace incidents are reported and investigated to ascertain the circumstances leading up to the incident, and appropriate action is taken to prevent further incidents from occurring - f.
 Effective emergency response plans and procedures are in place which include the provision of first aid and actions to support the resumption of normal operations - g.
 Audit and other compliance requirements are complied with and appropriate document management process are in each workplace - h.
 Employees with injury or illness are managed in accordance with the Group's Return to Work Program and other relevant guidelines